hydroshare/hydroshare/docs/DesignDocs/schemaorg-datacite-mapping.md

 # HydroShare DataCite and schema.org Mapping

-This note summarizes the HydroShare code changes that align the internal metadata model with schema.org JSON-LD and the DataCite vocabulary.
+This is a reference mapping of HydroShare's internal metadata model to schema.org JSON-LD and the DataCite vocabulary as rendered on public resource landing pages.

 Primary code paths: